 Then they decorate it to look like a real cake.
-And when you try to do cake cutting, the cake won’t cut!
-This happened at a wedding I worked at.
+And when you try to do the cake cutting, the cake won’t cut!
+This happened at a wedding I worked at!

 Plus, this “fake” cake had at least 5 layers, balanced on wine glasses in between each layer.
 The cake ended up falling down before cake cutting!

+This is a good reason not to haggle too much with your wedding vendors!
 And if you try to talk down the price too much, they’ll have to cut corners.
 And in the end, you’ll really have to pay for it in more ways than one.

 I know wedding magazines will tell you to negotiate, but please keep in mind that weddings are stressful.
 A lot of things can happen and go wrong, but true wedding professionals with many years of experience know how to handle things without adding more stress to your day.